For other reports in this series, click here

 Wetlands Conservative calculations suggest that the presettlement Kankakee valley included 375,000 acres of wetlands of various types.
 They included wet prairie (one big reason why the old Grand Prairie was among the very last bits of Illinois to be settled), forested wetlands along streams, and low-lying potholes left by once-buried bits of glacial ice.
 The limestone outcrops that formed a natural dam across the Kankakee River near Momence backed up water into the river's upper basin.
 Like water spreading out over a basement floor from a stopped-up drain, the water covered 400,000 acres, reaching east into Indiana to South Bend.
 The result was one of the nation's most spectacular collection of wetlands.
 The riverine maze that stretches six-miles along the Kankakee River from east of Momence to the Indiana border is a remnant of that remarkable system.

 Wetness was the only thing that kept Kankakee valley soils from perfection as farmland.
 Flat and thus easy to plow (once the prairie grasses' grip on them was broken) its best soils are as fertile as any in Illinois.
 Most of them derive from ground-up limestone and have lain exposed at the surface for only a few thousand years—not long enough for weather to leach away their mineral fertility.
-No wonder that more than 90% of the region's land is put to some kind of agricultural use, compared to three of four statewide.
+No wonder that more than 90 percent of the region's land is put to some kind of agricultural use, compared to three of four statewide.

 Converting virtually all prairie to farms was bound to effect dramatic changes in the landscape.

 In general, relative losses of presettlement habitat in the Kankakee exceed statewide averages.
 And except for forest and savanna, the ecological quality of what does survive is lower in the Kankakee than in the rest of the state.
-A survey in the 1970's by the Illinois Natural Areas Inventory (INAI) found top-quality remnants of presettlement natural communities that included cliffs, three kinds of forest, two of savanna, six prairies, and five wetlands.
+A survey in the 1970s by the Illinois Natural Areas Inventory (INAI) found top-quality remnants of presettlement natural communities that included cliffs, three kinds of forest, two of savanna, six prairies, and five wetlands.
 Counting buffer lands, these sites cover 6,900 acres in all.
-Category I sites—high-quality natural communities that meet the INAI's most exacting standards—make up 1,228 acres, or less than 1 % of the valley.
+Category I sites—high-quality natural communities that meet the INAI's most exacting standards—make up 1,228 acres, or less than 1 percent of the valley.

 Larger, if less pristine, remnants of the past also persist.
 A total of more than 10,000 acres of floodplain forest persist, the biggest chunk being in the Momence Wetlands.
 There, 1,600 acres of sloughs and swamps remain largely as observers found them 70 years ago, rich in "shady nooks and shallow bayous" lined with timber "to delight the eye."